 Please click on the applicable link below and you will be directed to the corresponding online membership application.
-For active members, CPAA currently uses "Formsite," a secure online form for collecting information which also allows you to digitally sign your documents for faster processing.
+For all membership applications, CPAA uses "Formsite," a secure online form for collecting information which also allows you to digitally sign your documents for faster processing.

 There are three levels of membership:

 If you are currently employed by Chicago Public Schools in a position that requires a Professional Educator License - Administrative Endorsement (formerly "Type 75"), you should join as a regular member.